willibrandon/rustscout/README.md

-    -B, --context-before <LINES>    Number of lines to show before each match [default: 0] -A, --context-after <LINES>     Number of lines to show after each match [default: 0] -C, --context <LINES>           Number of lines to show before and after each match -h, --help                      Print help information
+    -B, --context-before <LINES>    Number of lines to show before each match [default: 0] -A, --context-after <LINES>     Number of lines to show after each match [default: 0] -C, --context <LINES>           Number of lines to show before and after each match

+REPLACE OPTIONS:
+    <PATTERN>                       Pattern to search for
+    <FILES>...
+Files or directories to process
+    -r, --replace <TEXT>           The replacement text
+    -R, --regex                    Use regex pattern matching
+    -g, --capture-groups <GROUPS>  Use capture groups in the replacement (e.g. "$1, $2") -n, --dry-run                  Show what would be changed without modifying files -b, --backup                   Create backups of modified files -o, --output-dir <DIR>         Directory for backups and temporary files -p, --preview                  Show detailed preview of changes --preserve                     Preserve file permissions and timestamps
+    -t, --threads <COUNT>          Number of threads to use -l, --log-level <LEVEL>        Log level (trace, debug, info, warn, error) [default: warn]

+GLOBAL OPTIONS:
+    -h, --help                      Print help information
     -V, --version                   Print version information
 ```